Ubuntu Change File Permissions

 Hello Ubuntu User!
-This Tutorial Shows You Step-by-step How-to Setup or Change the Permissions over Files and Directories on Ubuntu GNU/Linux.
+This Tutorial Shows You Step-by-step How-to Set or Change File/Directory Permissions on Ubuntu GNU/Linux.

-And Following along this Change File Permissions Ubuntu Tutorial You will Need to have a Little Practice to Work on the Ubuntu Linux Console Terminal Command Line.
+And Following along this Change File Permissions Ubuntu Tutorial You will get a Little Practice to Work on the Ubuntu Linux Command Line.

 Open Terminal Console Window